skip to main content

 ANNUAL REGISTRATION & EMERGENCY INFORMATION

-It is imperative that our emergency information be kept current.
-In the event of an emergency, the school must be able to contact a parent/guardian.
-Whenever there is a change in address or phone number, notify the office as soon as possible.
+It is imperative that emergency contact information be kept current.
+In the event of an emergency, the school must be able to contact a parent/guardian or other emergency contact.
+Whenever there is a change in address or phone number, notify the office as soon as possible

 FIRE AND EMERGENCY DRILLS